Integrations

 - Refer to the [SDK > HTTP Traffic Logs](../sdk/features/http-traffic-logs.md) section to learn more about how the format the Capture SDK uses to emit these logs.

-Starting with version 0.17.28, automatic OkHttp instrumentation is disabled by default, and must be enabled via custom DSL at the bottom of your build.gradle
+Automatic OkHttp instrumentation is disabled by default, and must be enabled via custom DSL at the bottom of your `build.gradle` file:

 bitdrift {